Azure/Mission-Critical-Online/.ado/pipelines/README.md

 - **Azure.AlwaysOn Deploy Locust (Standalone)** (`deploy-locust.yaml`) deploys a standalone Locust-based load testing infrastructure using Terraform and Azure Container Instances.
 The environment can be scaled out by setting the number of worker nodes to >=1 or scaled down by setting the number to 0.
 The `terraform apply` task returns the FQDN of the load testing web interface.
 The web interface is protected with basic authentication, the required credentials to access the web interface are stored in Azure Key Vault.
 Check out the [Locust](/src/testing/loadtest-locust/README.md) specific documentation for more.

-- **Azure.AlwaysOn Deploy Azure Load Generator.** (`azure-deploy-loadgenerator.yaml`) deploys a standalone Azure Functions-based load generator for simulating user activity.
-See the article on the [load generator](/src/testing/userload-generator/README.md) for more information.

-- **Azure.AlwaysOn Deploy Self-hosted Build Agents** (`azure-deploy-private-build-agents.yaml`) deploys the required infrastructure for private build agents.
-This is only required when running AlwaysOn in [private mode](/docs/reference-implementation/GettingStarted-Private-AlwaysOn.md).

 All pipelines are defined in YAML and are stored in the AlwaysOn GitHub repository in the `.ado/pipelines` directory:

  ![img](/docs/media/devops1.png)